 The Council administers the Common Good Funds for the areas of Paisley, Renfrew and Johnstone.
 Each of these Funds is a registered charity.
 In addition, the Council controls the Coats Observatory Charitable Trust.
-In order to comply with the Code, Audit Scotland and OSCR requirements, the Council separately prepares the financial statements of the three Common Good Funds and the Coats Observatory Trust, with the balances included in the Group Accounts.
+In order to comply with the Code, Audit Scotland and the Scottish Charity Regulator (OSCR) requirements, the Council separately prepares the financial statements of the three Common Good Funds and the Coats Observatory Trust, with the balances included in the Group Accounts.
 Audit Scotland is the appointed auditor for the Council's charitable funds.